carpentries-incubator/jekyll-pages-novice/_episodes/markdown.md

 - Heading `# group-website`
 - Emphasis using `**bold**`.

-Let's learn some more markdown by adding some formatting and see what happens when we preview it using the preview tab.
+Let's learn some more Markdown by adding some formatting and see what happens when we preview it using the preview tab.
 Add the following to your `README.md` file.

 ~~~